 We may also see in this the design with the two arrows before the main door of the lodge.

 We also have another anomaly with the first lamp in the hallway where Danny sees the girls.
-It casts also an unusual shadow on the ceiling which seems as though it shouldn't be there if we look at how the bases of the other lamps are constructed and the manner in which they shine and shadow on the ceiling.
-Consider the upward pointing dart shaped shadow in the central image below, not observed with the other lamps in the halls, and that sometimes occurs in conjunction with the double knob so that it even appears to dangle from it, which takes us back to the pendulous idea of DLH, relevant to the doors and the hanging sheet, discussed in the Tuesday section.
+It casts also an unusual shadow on the ceiling and seems as though it shouldn't be there if we look at how the bases of the other lamps are constructed and the manner in which they shine and cast their shadow on the ceiling.
+Consider the upward pointing dart-shaped shadow in the central image below, not observed with the other lamps in the halls.

-The shadow dart or arrow shape, which shouldn't be there, is much like the mirrored knob which shouldn't be there, and these two anomalies complementing each other function a good deal like the ghost doorknob in the scene where Danny tried the door to room 237 and it was locked.
+The shadow dart or arrow shape, which shouldn't be there, is much like the mirrored knob between the two lamps, and these two anomalies complementing each other function a good deal like the ghost doorknob in the scene where Danny tried the door to Room 237 and it was locked.
 The ghost doorknob only appeared when the door opposite was open but hidden, the viewer led to believe a door was there and closed due the latch plate reflecting light in a way that the viewer assumed it was a door knob.
-The ghost doorknob on the wall opposite was rather a commentary on the mirage of a doorknob which was instead the latch plate, which was a kind of trick and misdirection.
+The ghost doorknob on the wall opposite was rather a commentary on the mirage of a doorknob that was instead the latch plate, which was a kind of trick and misdirection.
 We have the same thing here.
 One anomaly indicates and comments on another which is much like it and both are mirages.

 243 CU Danny.
 (50:32) A close up of Danny recovering.